-The French ICOS consortium includes the main country research partners concerned with the carbon and greenhouse gas cycles: the French National Radioactive Waste Management Agency (ANDRA), the French Alternative Energies and Atomic Energy Commission (CEA), the National Centre for Scientific Research (CNRS-INEE and INSU), the French National Institute for Agricultural Research (INRA), the University of Versailles-Saint-Quentin-en-Yvelines (UVSQ), among others.
-The partners are involved in international research programmes regarding climatology, the environment, ecology, oceanography, agronomy and forestry, among them the IPCC Global Carbon Project, Fluxnet.
+The French ICOS consortium includes the main national research partners concerned with the carbon and greenhouse gas cycles: the National Radioactive Waste Management Agency (ANDRA), the Alternative Energies and Atomic Energy Commission (CEA), the National Centre for Scientific Research (CNRS-INEE and INSU), the French National Research Institute for Agriculture, Food, and Environment (INRAE), the University of Versailles-Saint-Quentin-en-Yvelines (UVSQ), among others.
+The partners are involved in international research programmes on climatology, environment, ecology, oceanography, agronomy, and forestry, among them the IPCC, the Global Carbon Project, Fluxnet.

-The ICOS France network is organized into three ICOS observation domains: Atmosphere, Ecosystem and Ocean.
-The France network consists of 22 stations (Figures 17 a, b, c, d.) of which four are Atmosphere stations, seventeen are Ecosystem stations and one is an Ocean station (voluntary observation ship, VOS).
+The ICOS France network encompasses three ICOS observation domains: Atmosphere, Ecosystem and Ocean.
+The French network consists of 24 stations (Figures 17 a, b, c, d.) of which five are Atmosphere stations, eighteen are Ecosystem stations and one is an Ocean station (SOOP).
 Each station performs a set of measurements according to common specifications and under the control of the corresponding Thematic Centre.
 Class 1 and 2 stations form the main framework of the infrastructure and are committed for a period of 20 years.

-In addition to the stations, France is hosting the Atmosphere Thematic Centre at Saclay (CEA-CNRS-UVSQ) and, in coordination with Italy and the University of Antwerp, is part of the Ecosystem Thematic Centre (INRA) including the ICOS plant and soil analysis laboratories in Bordeaux and Arras, respectively, and the European Soil Conservatory in Orléans.
+In addition to the stations, France hosts the Atmosphere Thematic Centre at Saclay (CEA-CNRS-UVSQ) and co-shares the Ecosystem Thematic Centre (INRAE) in coordination with Italy (CMCC) and the University of Antwerp.
+Furthermore, France is in charge of the ICOS plant and soil analysis laboratories in Bordeaux and Arras, respectively, and the European Soil Conservatory in Orléans.